LimeBlast/interactors-good-bad-ugly/slides/form-for.md

     <% end %>

 note:
-    Allowing for the markup you're already used to.
+    Allowing for the form markup you're already used to.